rule

 Text 24

+May Your senses be protected by Hrishîkes'a and Your life air by Nârâyana, may the Master of S'vetadvîpa protect Your memory and may Your mind be guarded by Yoges'vara.

 May Your senses be protected by Hrishîkes'a, Your life-air by Nârâyana, may the Master of S'vetadvîpa protect the core of Your heart and may Your mind be guarded by Yoges'vara.

-May Your senses be protected by Hrisîkes'a, Your life-air by Nârâyana, may the Master of S'vetadvîpa protect the core of Your heart and may Your mind be guarded by Yoges'vara.
 (Vedabase)

 Text 25-26

-May Pris'nigarbha protect Your intelligence, may Your soul be protected by Bhagavân, may Govinda protect You when You play and may Mâdhava protect You in Your sleep.
-May the Lord of Vaikunthha protect You when You walk, the Husband of the Goddess of Fortune, protect You when You sit down and may Lord Yajñabhuk, the fear of all evil planets, protect You enjoying life.
+May Pris'nigarbha protect Your intelligence, may Your soul be protected by Bhagavân, may Govinda protect You when You play, and may Mâdhava protect You in Your sleep.
+May the Lord of Vaikunthha protect You when You walk, may the Husband of the Goddess of Fortune protect You when You sit down, and may Lord Yajñabhuk, the fear of all evil planets, protect You when You enjoy life.

 May Pris'nigarbha protect Your intelligence, may Your soul be protected by Bhagavân, may Govinda protect You when You play and may Mâdhava protect You in Your sleep.
 May the Lord of Vaikunthha protect You when You walk, the Husband of the Goddess of Fortune protect You when You sit down and may Lord Yajñabhuk, the fear of all evil planets, protect You enjoying life.
 (Vedabase)